 This plugin is brilliant if you want to extend the functionality of a post or custom post type.
 It allows you to add custom fields for posts that meet a specific criteria.
 The custom fields can vary from a text field to an image upload field.
 All of these can then be pulled into your theme template using very simple code.

-The Capability Manager allows you to change which user roles can have permission to change certain elements of the website.
+The Capability Manager plugin allows you to change which user roles can have permission to change certain elements of the website.
 It also allows you to add new roles.
 This is useful if you have a custom post type that is targeted at a specific user group like editors.

 In this section I have listed the plugins that will help look after the database behind your website, and help to protect you from hackers.
 Make sure you take a backup of your website before adding any of these plugins as they will change the database and some of the files on your website.